 There can be a shortage of suppliers or vendors that would choose not to renew contracts if the terms of supply chain integration don’t suit their business priorities.
 This can have an impact on the procurement and supply costs as those willing to comply with the new norms may have a steeper rate.

 Vulnerable to System Collapse:

 There can be a collapse in the checks and balances if there is any lapse in the inspections or compliance checks.
 An integrated supply chain means one error somewhere can bring the whole system down.

 It eventually boils down to how a company manages to extract the benefits and overcome the challenges or avert the complications.
 Should supply chain integration be effective and efficient, a company can reap long term multifaceted rewards.
-Students at AIMS develop these and many other SCM and logistics skills, during studying logistics courses, supply chain management certification online, supply chain management diploma online and supply chain management degree online programs.
+Students at AIMS develop these and many other SCM and logistics skills, during studying logistics and supply chain management courses, and diploma in supply chain management programs.